If you’re the owner of an online business, you’re probably always looking for ways to grow your company.

 And speaking of your product, the most important question is whether or not there is any demand in the market for it overseas.
 For most people, that answer will be yes.
 Unless it’s a product that only makes sense in your culture, there will likely be some demand.
 And $307 billion a year is difficult to ignore.

-How To Break Into Europe
+How To Break Into the European eCommerce Market

 Of course, even if your product is a perfect fit for overseas markets, you will still need to change your advertising and the type of messaging you use.
 If you are selling in mainland Europe, you will need to translate your offerings, and there are countless small, seemingly minor cultural differences that have gotten even the largest companies in trouble when they’ve expanded internationally.